 Starting a food truck business can be a great way to achieve your entrepreneurial dreams and become a successful small business owner, but it’s not as simple as buying a truck and hitting the streets.
-We’ve worked with food trucks for over eight years now, helping them grow their revenue through private catering and public events, helping them buy and sell food trucks, and consulting with owners who want to build a truck from the ground up.
+We’ve worked with food trucks for over eight years now, helping them grow their revenue through private catering and public events, helping them buy and sell food trucks, and consulting with owners who want to build a truck from the ground up about food truck costs, financing, and marketing.
 And we’ve learned a thing or two about what it takes to be successful in this industry.

 To teach others about how to start a food truck business, we decided to reach out to our network and get advice directly from the men and women owners we talk to every day.
 To arm newcomers with the best information possible, Roaming Hunger asked 61 food truck entrepreneurs about their experience starting a food truck business, and the advice they’d give to others.